three-cubed/exercise_log_React/README.md

 The initial set-up uses the standard create-react-app package from NPM in the client sub-directory (including the various boilerplates!)

+### Usage notes
+The command `npm start` must be used on both the root directory and the client directory.

 Port 5005 is indicated as proxy in /client/package.json The proxy indicates the URL for server.js, to be changed if appropriate.